 However, storage was always an issue and Lightroom performance was lacking, so I decided to move to the 13-inch rMBP, my first Retina Mac.

-I use it in non-Retina mode (1680x1050) for more screen real estate, though I often switch back to Retina mode or native mode (2560x1600) to test out sites.
+I use it in non-Retina mode (1680x1050) for more screen real estate, though I often switch back to Retina mode or native mode (2560x1600 — via an app called EasyRes) to test out sites.
 I used to have a 27-inch Apple Cinema Display but sold it anticipating Apple releasing a new model, which hasn't happened yet.Mouse

 Whenever I'm at my desk I always use my trusty Logitech G500 wired mouse.
 I actually have three of them.
-One for home, two for work.
+One each for home, work and traveling.
 The mouse fits me well and never needs charging like popular wireless mice these days.Chair

 The Herman Miller Embody is my desk chair of choice.
 At over $1,000 it's not the cheapest chair but extremely adjustable unlike any other desk chair I've encountered.
 As a reference point, I actually hate the Aeron chair, I find it doesn't provide much upper back support.